Formerly known as

 A carer is anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support.

-For more information about either the Alternative to Day Care service or the Carers in the Ferry support group please contact James on 0131 315 3130
+For more information about either the Alternative to Day Care service contact Rosie on 0131 315 3130

 Meet The Team

 - Rosie Moorhead – Carer Practitioner – Dementia Care